MicrosoftDocs/executable-docs/README.md

     ---
     ```

+9. Environment variables are dynamic values that store configuration settings, system paths, and other information that can be accessed throughout a doc.
+By using environment variables, you can separate configuration details from the code, making it easier to manage and deploy applications in an environment like Exec Docs.

-9. Declare environment variables _as they are being used_ in the Exec Doc using the export command.
+    Declare environment variables _as they are being used_ in the Exec Doc using the export command.
 This is a best practice to ensure that the variables are accessible throughout the doc.

     ### Example Exec Doc 1 - Environment variables declared at the _top_ of an Exec Doc, not declared as used

     **Environment Variables Section**